tekgourou/Splunk_Chrome_Extension/README.md

 ### Results View Features

 - **Grouped Results**: Similar log entries are grouped with occurrence counts
+- **Pattern Detection**: Automatically identifies and groups similar messages
 - **Expandable Details**: Click on any group to see individual instances
 - **Search Highlighting**: Your search terms are highlighted in yellow
 - **Quick Stats**: View total results and unique patterns at a glance
 - **Open in Splunk**: Click to open the full search in Splunk UI

+## Example Workflow

+1. **Select Text**: Highlight a URL, error message, or any text you want to search
+2. **Right-Click**: Open the context menu
+3. **Search**: Click "Search in Splunk: 'https://mobile.events.data.microsoft.com'"
+4. **View Results**: See grouped results with pattern counts

 ## Troubleshooting